 The Heritage Express Trolley is new to El Reno and is the only rail based trolley in the great State of Oklahoma.
-The trolley runs from Heritage Park, located on the grounds of the Canadian County Historical Museum, and travels through the downtown area where where you can exit to enjoy a great meal at one of the unique restaurants or browse at one of the many specialty shops.
+The trolley runs from Heritage Park, located on the grounds of the Canadian County Historical Museum, and travels through the downtown area where you can exit the trolley to enjoy a great meal at one of the unique restaurants or browse at one of the many specialty shops.
 The trolley runs Wednesday through Sunday.
 Call ahead to confirm scheduled times.1-888-535-7366.

 The Railroad Museum of Oklahoma resides in an old Santa Fe freight warehouse and maintains a vast collection of unique railroad items, including a rail yard containing a large collection of rolling stock.
-On display is the St. Louis-San Francisco (Frisco)No.1519, a 4-8-2 steam engine built by BLW in 1925, an extensive collection of dining car china along with silverware, bells, lights, whistles and lanterns.
+On display is the St. Louis-San Francisco (Frisco)No.1519, a 4-8-2 steam engine built by BLW in 1925.
+The museum exhibits include an extensive collection of dining car china along with silverware, bells, lights, whistles and lanterns.
 The museums reference library contains many books, photos and videotapes along with operating HO and N-gauge model railroad displays.
 The Railroad Museum of Oklahoma is one of the few railroad museums in the nation to conduct all-caboose excursions over the rails.
-Usually held twice each year, these memorable trips accomodate riders between Enid and Drummond in September (10 miles each way) and Enid and Okeene on a day trip as part of the annual Okeene Rattlesnake Hunt in May (38 miles each way).
+Usually held twice each year, these memorable trips accommodate riders between Enid and Drummond in September (10 miles each way) and Enid and Okeene on a day trip as part of the annual Okeene Rattlesnake Hunt in May (38 miles each way).
 The train consist is usually made up of eight cabooses representing railroads that served or continue to serve Enid bracketed by Farmrail diesel-electric locomotives.

-Built in 1914, the former St Louis-San Francisco Railroad depot is now the fully restored Frisco Depot Museum.
+Built in 1914, this former St Louis-San Francisco Railroad depot is now the fully restored Frisco Depot Museum.
 Displays include Frisco memorabilia and numerous artifacts of railroad construction and maintenance along with a restored full service Fred Harvey House Restaurant.
 Frisco Depot Model Railroad and a miniature model circus can also be viewed.
 Photos of trains, crews, wrecks, etc., abound.
 Open Tuesday through Saturday.
 RV park is on the grounds.
-Free addmission for museum.
+Free admission for museum.